Key Takeaways:

 IgE activation is just one way a mast cell activates during its normal pathogen-fighting function.

-The following are known triggers of mast cell degranulation (in addition to IgG activation via pathogen or allergen):[ref] Acetylcholine, complement fragments (C3α, C4α, C5α), various drugs, peptides (including endorphin, leptin, PTH, and more), and physical conditions (cold, heat, pressure, stress, and vibration).
+The following are known triggers of mast cell degranulation (in addition to IgG activation via pathogen or allergen):[ref]

 Additionally, mast cell activation can occur by IgG-antigen complexes, pathogen-associated molecular patterns (PAMPS), cell-cell contact, and hormones.[ref]

-Key points about mast cells:
+Recap and key points about mast cells

 When mast cells misbehave…

-Homeostasis is a term applied to things being in balance in the body — not too much and not too little.
-That is also a key point here.
 We need mast cells for an immune response to fight bacteria when we get a cut on our fingers.
-But overactive mast cells – either too many made or trigger too easily – can cause a cascade of different symptoms.
+But overactive mast cells – either too many are made or are triggered too easily – can cause a cascade of different symptoms.
+Research on the different mast cell disorders dates back decades.
+New research has led to greater understanding and evolving definitions and diagnoses.
+(In other words, forgive me if I didn’t define something in a way more familiar to you.)

 Below is a brief overview of research on mast cell activation disorders, which is an umbrella term covering several distinct diseases, including:

 Mastocytosis is a condition caused by a proliferation of mast cells due to too many being created and released in the bone marrow.
 These mast cells can then accumulate in various organs.
 For 80%-90% of people with systemic mastocytosis, a mutation in the KIT gene is the cause.
-The KIT mutations are not inherited, but instead, they arise spontaneously during cell division (similar to cancer mutations).
+The KIT mutations are not inherited; instead, they arise spontaneously during cell division (similar to cancer mutations).
 The KIT gene controls mast cell creation from stem cells in the bone marrow, and mutations in KIT cause excess mast cell proliferation.[ref][ref]

 Interestingly, about half of all kids with cutaneous mastocytosis tend to outgrow it and go into long-term remission.
 It is another reason to think that there is something else going on besides the KIT gene mutations.[ref]